-Phil Spencer said at the E3 reveal: "we're announcing Project Scorpio today to give our developers and partners the ability to take advantage of that capability now."
+Xbox boss, Phil Spencer said at the E3 reveal: "we're announcing Project Scorpio today to give our developers and partners the ability to take advantage of that capability now."

 Project Scorpio hardware and specs

-The Xbox team doesn't talk in too much detail about the innards of devices and we suspect that things are a long way from final for Project Scorpio.
+The Xbox team doesn't talk in too much detail about the innards of devices and we suspect that things are still a long way from final for Project Scorpio.

 Project Scorpio and virtual reality

-In the announcement of Project Scorpio, there was also a fair talk of VR.
+In the announcement of Project Scorpio, there was also a fair amount of talk of VR.
 With Bethesda already showing off plans for Fallout in VR - which we've had a chance to demo - another aim of Project Scorpio is to deliver high-fidelity VR gaming.